xiaxinmeng/IFuzzer/sampled_bugs.md

 <u>Python Version</u>: Codon v0.15.5

 <u>Description</u>:
 This code will open a file named 'x' in write mode using the open() function, and assign the resulting file object to the variable f.
 The 'w' mode will truncate the file if it already exists, or create it if it doesn't.
 The write() method is then called on the f object to write the string 'xxx' to the file.
 Finally, the tell() method is called on the f object, which returns the current position of the file pointer, i.e., the position in the file where the next read or write operation will occur.
 In this case, since the last operation was a write, the file pointer will be at the end of the file, so the tell() method will return the number of characters in the file, which is 3 in this case.
+However, Codon does not handle it and reports a segmentation fault.